 My approach is less directive than others.
 I will listen to what you say, and I will also listen to what you do not say.
-You may also finding me challenging your beliefs from time to time, as I get a clearer idea of what you tell yourself is possible and what is impossible.
-And you will find that I will enthusiastically support your growth.
+I will challenge your core beliefs from time to time, as I get a clearer idea of what you tell yourself is possible and what is not.
+I will enthusiastically support your growth through this process.

 Throughout the process, we will uncover your desires, hopes, and ambitions.
 We will also explore ways in which you hold yourself back, and where those obstacles originated.
 Because, again, you know yourself best.

 Whether you choose psychotherapy or therapeutic yoga (two separate services) in my practice, helping people discover and realize their truest desires, whether they be personal, professional, health-related, or simply to understand yourself more fully, is my passion, and my life's work.

 As an out of network provider, I work on a sliding fee scale.
 Please contact me by phone or email to discuss your situation and needs.

 My Role as a Therapist

 As a therapist, my role is first to listen.
 I will often reflect your issues back to you so you can hear them from another perspective.
 Very often when you are feeling stuck and unsure what to do next, you do already know the answer.